-In four months of active fundraising, over a hundred generous donors have taken the total to over £90,000- just over 75% of the target.
-To add to the many founding personal donations, we recently received a grant from the Scarfe Charitable Trust , to add to one from The John Pilling Trust, and great news this week that Allchurches Trust are also supporting us.
+In six months of active fundraising, over a 140 generous donors have taken the total raised to over £95,000- just over 80% of the target.
+We have the final furlong to travel but we are sure we will and will need your support to do it!
+To add to the many founding personal donations, we recently received a grant from the Scarfe Charitable Trust , to add to one from The John Pilling Trust, and received great news that Allchurches Trust are also supporting us with a generous grant.
 It is a real endorsement of the project, in a very competitive funding environment.
 Many 'in kind' donations have also been given magnanimously, and received with great gratitude: time, specialist expertise, labour and currently, accommodation for the organ builders.
 We are so very grateful to all individual donors for lending their support, enthusiasm and financial contributions.
 We have much left to do, but without you, this significant and ambitious project would not be happening.
 Thank you so much!

-This has been quite a week!
+This has been quite a month and a half!
 On Sunday 17th March, the back of the church was full of crates, pipes and casings.
 Two days later, an organ like structure was emerging from the puzzle.
 An engineering wonder in waiting.
 You can see what happened over the first five days of the build here:

 The music is by kind permission of Jonathan Scott - his own arrangement of Rimsky-Korsakov's Flight of The Bumble Bee, performed on the organ of Symphony Hall, Birmingham.
 Film & editing courtesy of Graeme Kay, Project Manager.